May 23 – October 12, 2015

 Call them station wagons, suburbans, depot hacks, or shooting breaks, the origin of these utility vehicles became prevalent in the teens and twenties, but became very popular in the Post War periods of the 1950s and 60s.
 As America developed into a two-car family, the station wagon became the workhorse, taking the kids to school and summer camp, hauling the dog to the vets and transporting groceries.

 We would like to thank our supporting sponsor b magazine.
-Be sure to watch for their article on this exhibit in the May issue!
+Be sure to watch for their article on this exhibit in the summer issue!

-Here’s a list of vehicles confirmed for this exhibit to date:
+Here’s a list of the vehicles on the floor:

 1952 Nash Rambler

 1955 Powell Sport wagon

 1958 Edsel Villager

 1962 Stageway Chevrolet, Milton Hershey School vehicle